Even Moderate COVID Restrictions Can Slow The Spread Of The Virus — If They're Timely

 The first clear takeaway from the analysis of all this data from all these states, Nugent says, "is that these types of restrictions work — that they have an impact, that they are contributing to the control of the spread, and that we should be holding them on probably a little bit longer than we think."

 The timing of interventions is really important, Lakdawala says.
-Their analysis found it was better to put restrictions in early — before a surge has really had a chance to heat up.
+The analysis found it was better to put restrictions in early — before a surge has really had a chance to heat up.

 "Things are not instantaneous," she says.
 It wasn't until about three or four weeks out that the case and death trajectories started to respond to the restrictions.